 Having a well-organized wiki of information, including a directory of employees, policies, core values, and expectations, is a good starting resource for new employees and can be updated easily over time.

 Assigning a “buddy” for an employee’s first few weeks is another great way to help onboard someone new and provide them a way to get to know how the company works and answer questions as they arise.

 Have Meetings Built to be Inclusive of Remote Workers

 For 100 percent remote companies, meetings are less problematic.
-For companies new to or supporting a few remote workers, they can present more problems especially around forgetting to include remote workers and granting them the proper access to join meetings.
+Companies new to supporting remote workers can face more challenges, especially around forgetting to include remote workers and granting them the proper access to join meetings.
 Meetings should always be on the calendar in advance and include necessary join links, numbers, and access codes to call in.

-As a remote worker, I should be able to get online any time, anywhere and be able to view my workload and have the documentation necessary to execute on my job.
+As a remote worker, I should be able to get online anytime, anywhere, and be able to view my workload and have the documentation necessary to execute my job.

 Check out cloud-based task management tools like:

 In integrating a new task management system, the key considerations aren’t the technical tools selected but the process behind using them and that the tool allows workers to work on and communicate the progress of tasks and is a good fit for the company culture and managing the product or service provided.

 Are Effective Communicators